-I couldn't help but laugh as I watched this 1981 discussion between Roger Ebert and Gene Siskel on their famous TV show - the conversation centered on, broadly, the *state of blacks in American cinema* at the time, compared to years prior.
+Below you'll find a 1981 televised discussion between Roger Ebert and Gene Siskel, in which they discuss, broadly, the *state of blacks in American studio cinema* at the time (again, 1981), compared to years prior.

-I repost here in part to serve as a trip down memory lane, taking us back to the early days of what would become the most popular film review TV series of all time, but also because just about everything they talk about within the 9-minute conversation are all matters we've discussed and debated often here on S&A (and elsewhere), 30 years later!!
+I repost here in part to serve as a trip down memory lane, taking us back to the early days of what would become the most popular film review TV series of all time, but also because just about everything they talk about within the 9-minute conversation are all matters we've discussed and debated ad naseam here on S&A (and elsewhere), 33 years later!!

-So really, I could rephrase the question and ask just how far we've come in the last 55 years of cinema; how much has really changed for blacks in cinema over that time period through the present day?
+So really, I could rephrase the question and ask just how far "black cinema" has come in the last 58 years of film history.
+How much has really changed for blacks in cinema over almost 6 decades?

-Obviously not much because, once again, we're still having many of the same damn conversations about the *state of blacks in American cinema*, decades later, suggests that there hasn't been quite as much progress as we might think.
+The fact that we're still having many of the same conversations about the *state of blacks in American cinema*, decades later, suggests that there hasn't been quite as much progress as we might think.

-Long time readers of S&A will know that I like to point these things out from time to time, because, often, we get so caught up in discussions about what's *wrong* with Hollywood where blacks are concerned, we analyze and criticize, without realizing that our parents, grandparents and even great-grandparents had very similar conversations about representation (or lack thereof); the end-goal being to emphasize that our words alone haven't, and probably still will not have much of an impact on the dismal state of things.
-The words must be accompanied with some kind of action to propel things forward.
-Otherwise, in another 25 years, we'll still be discussing what ails us creatively, and that would be absolutely terrible IMHO.
+Long time readers of S&A will know that I like to point out these realities/reminders from time to time, because, often, we get so caught up in discussions about what's *wrong* with Hollywood where blacks are concerned, today, as we analyze and criticize, without realizing and acknowledging that our parents, grandparents and even great-grandparents had very similar conversations about representation (or lack thereof).
+The end-goal here is simply to emphasize that our words alone haven't, and probably still will not have much of an impact on the state of things.
+The words must be accompanied with some kind of action to propel movement forward.
+Otherwise, in another 25 years, we just might still be discussing what ails us creatively, which would be absolutely terrible in my humble opinion.

-The below video is part of a 3-piece series titled Race And The Movies, presented by the current incarnation of Ebert's At the Movies.
+The below video is part of a 3-piece series titled Race And The Movies, presented by a previous incarnation of Ebert's At the Movies.

 The other 2 parts give brief summaries of blacks Americans in cinema since the days of Oscar Micheaux, to black Americans in cinema today.